Howard Wu professional headshot

 • Templates for licensing waiver requests

-• A pre-written waiver request to commingle toddlers with other age components (new for 2024, based on PIN 24-01-CCP)
+• A pre-written waiver request to commingle toddlers with other age components (updated January 2025, based on PIN 24-01-CCP)

 • Every future update (purchasers are the first to receive new materials)